As a Travel Nurse relocating to Australia is a scary prospect.

 Housing is another consideration.

 Sydney is one of the most expensive cities to live in.
 Did you know rent is paid weekly in Australia?
-Finding a home or apartment to rent can be time consuming and very expensive.
+Finding a home or apartment to rent can be time-consuming and very expensive.
 Prior to your move find a serviced apartment.
 These apartments are fully furnished and short term leases are available.
 A corporate studio in Sydney can be as little as $350 per week to as much as $700 per week AU or more.
 It is location dependant., While Australia has a relatively low crime rate, there are still undesirable areas to live in.
 Another option to look into is renting a “holiday” property, but these can be very pricey.

 Be wary of sites like Craig’s List, many travellers have lost money due to scams on Craig’s List.
 If you are interested in using the site, wait until you’ve arrived in Australia.
 This will allow you to actually view the rental property.

 When you arrive in Australia, you will be overwhelmed and exhausted.
 The flights are long and the time difference is great.
 Currently, Sydney is 14 hours ahead of New York City and in the summer it’s 16 hours.
 Settling into a hotel or corporate apartment will make the transition easier.
-The last thing a traveller wants to worry about is where they will stay upon arrival.
-If you come to Australia via a medical recruitment company, they will assist in setting up house for the first 3 months.
+The last thing a traveler wants to worry about is where they will stay upon arrival.
+If you come to Australia via a medical recruitment company, they will assist in setting up a house for the first 3 months.

 Try to arrive a week or two prior to starting work.